-A house in multiple occupation (HMO) is a property which is occupied by a least 3 people who are not from one household.
+A house in multiple occupation (HMO) is a property which is occupied by at least three people who are not from one household.
 HMOs include buildings where facilities are shared, but can also include buildings divided into self-contained flats.

-Licensing is mandatory for HMO's which are occupied by 5 or more people forming 2 or more households.
-Licences are not required for individual flats situated in purpose built blocks if there are 3 or more flats in the block or for buildings which have been fully converted to self-contained flats.
-Flats located inside converted buildings may require a licence if occupied by 5 or more people.
+Licensing is mandatory for HMO's which are occupied by five or more people forming two or more households.
+Licences are not required for individual flats situated in purpose built blocks if there are three or more flats in the block or for buildings which have been fully converted to self-contained flats.
+Flats located inside converted buildings may require a licence if occupied by five or more people.

 The most appropriate person to apply for the licence is normally the landlord or managing agent if they are receiving all rents directly.